 The presence (in person or by proxy) of the holders of at least one half ($\frac{1}{2}$) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting.
 The presence (in person or by proxy) of the holders of at least one half ($\frac{1}{2}$) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share of each such class, is necessary to constitute a quorum at the Annual Meeting for the purpose of electing such directors.
-If a quorum is not attained at the Annual Meeting on Wednesday, April 29, 2020, at 10:30 a.m.
+If a quorum is not attained at the Annual Meeting on Wednesday, April 21, 2021, at 10:30 a.m.
 (Panama time), then a second meeting will be held at 10:30 a.m.
-(Panama time) on Thursday, April 30, 2020, at the same location, with the shareholders present (in person or by proxy) at such second meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.
+(Panama time) on Thursday, April 22, 2021, at the same location, with the shareholders present (in person or by proxy) at such second meeting.
+At such second meeting, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.

-As of December 31, 2019, there were issued and outstanding an aggregate of 39,602,277 shares of all classes of the Bank's common stock.
-Set forth below is the number of shares of each class of the Bank's common stock issued and outstanding as of December 31, 2019:
+As of December 31, 2020, there were issued and outstanding an aggregate of 39,677,940 shares of all classes of the Bank's common stock.
+Set forth below is the number of shares of each class of the Bank's common stock issued and outstanding as of December 31, 2020:

-Class of Shares Number of Shares Outstanding as of December 31, 2019
+Class of Shares Number of Shares Outstanding as of December 31, 2020

 Class A Common Shares 6,342,189

-Class B Common Shares 2,182,426
+Class B Common Shares 2,178,365

-Class E Common Shares 31,077,662
+Class E Common Shares 31,157,386

 Class F Common Shares 0

-Total Common Shares 39,602,277
+Total Common Shares 39,677,940

-As of December 31, 2019, the Bank was not directly or indirectly owned or controlled by another corporation or any foreign government, and no person was the registered owner of more than 12.4% of the total outstanding shares of voting capital stock of the Bank.
+As of December 31, 2020, the Bank was not directly or indirectly owned or controlled by another corporation or any foreign government, and no person was the registered owner of more than 14.4% of the total outstanding shares of voting capital stock of the Bank.